greenbone/gsa/INSTALL.md

 ```

 Afterwards the development web server is set up and a new browser window is
-opened for the url http://127.0.0.1:8080 containing the GSA NG web application.
+opened for the url http://127.0.0.1:8080 containing the GSA web application.
-If a JavaScript file of GSA NG in the src folder is changed the browser window
+If a JavaScript file of GSA in the src folder is changed the browser window
 will reload automatically.

 Besides the development server gsad needs to be running with CORS enabled.